Guides

 Hunting Ammo

 No matter the caliber, lighter bullet weights have a flatter trajectory.
 As an example, a 150-grain Winchester Silver Tip drops 7.3 inches at 300 yards.
-The same bullet, at 180 grain, has a drop of 7.9 inches.
-That is not a lot of difference in drop at 300 yards.
+The same bullet, at 180 grains, has a drop of 7.9 inches.
+That is not a lot of a difference in drop at 300 yards.
 Increase the range to 500 yards, and the difference could mean a hit or miss.

-• Browning Controlled Expansion 300 Winchester Magnum.
 If your target is a 900 lb.
 Elk at 1100 yards downrange, this is the cartridge that can down the animal with a single shot.
 The 180-grain polymer-tipped copper bullet is built for deep penetration and a devastating impact.
 The 3000 FPS brings a lot of energy to the rifle; however, recoil can be harsh.

 Shotgun Shells